-National Park Authorities have been increasingly reliant on alternative sources of funding in recent years, including grant-funded projects and new income streams.
-The Welsh Government has encouraged this direction of travel, previously setting out its expectation that National Park Authorities in Wales should increase the level
+5 Consequently, and as a result of these reductions, National Park Authorities will increasingly be reliant on alternative sources of funding, including grant-funded projects and new income streams.
+The Welsh Government has encouraged this direction of travel, previously setting out its expectation that National Park Authorities in Wales should increase the level of revenue generated through appropriate commercial activities1.
+However, recent Audit Wales reviews have found that this is not without risk2.
+For example, new income streams from increasingly diverse sources place pressure on officers to manage them, and financial management systems need to work effectively to monitor spending within available resources.

-- of revenue generated through appropriate commercial activities.
-However, recent Audit Wales reviews have found that this is not without risk.
-For example, new income streams from increasingly diverse sources place pressure on officers to manage them, and financial management systems need to work effectively to monitor spending within available resources. - Oltimately, National Park Authorities need greater financial resilience to effectively deliver against the ambitious agenda set out by the Welsh Government's Minister for Climate Change3.
+- 6 The Medium Term Financial Plan adopted in April 2023 highlights the financial pressures facing the Authority.
+It shows an increasing reliance on financial reserves to supplement its basic budget, in part due to the impact of inflation.
+For example, the use of financial reserves represented 14% of the Authority's basic budget in 2022-23.
+This proportion has increased to 34% in 2023-243. - 7 Ultimately, National Park Authorities need greater financial resilience to effectively deliver against the ambitious agenda set out by the Welsh Government's Minister for Climate Change4.
 Doing this requires Authority Members and officers to have the right vision, skills and expertise to set out a strategy for income diversification.
-In parallel, robust governance arrangements must provide appropriate and effective scrutiny to help appraise the risks and rewards of any proposed new activity. - This review sought to assess whether the Authority has the right vision and systems in place to diversify its income streams, ensuring ventures are planned, managed and delivered effectively without compromising its ability to fulfil its statutory purposes and duty. - 8 We undertook the review during the period November 2022 to March 2023.
+In parallel, robust governance arrangements must provide appropriate and effective scrutiny to help appraise the risks and rewards of any proposed new activity. - 8 This review sought to assess whether the Authority has the right vision and systems in place to diversify its income streams, ensuring decisions are planned, managed and delivered effectively without compromising its ability to fulfil its statutory purposes and duty. - 9 We undertook the review during the period November 2022 to March 2023.